 The start of the new year is always a hectic time in the world of California workers’ compensation.
-California’s Division of Workers’ Compensation (DWC) often posts an order adjusting the Physician and Non-Physician Fee Schedule to conform to the Medicare payment system prior to January 1.
+Often prior to January 1st, California’s Division of Workers’ Compensation (DWC) posts an order adjusting the Physician and Non-Physician Fee Schedule to conform to the Medicare payment system.
 Not so in 2017.
 As of January 4, the DWC has not yet made such an adjustment.

 Without an order from the DWC, the 2016 Physician and Non-Physician Fee Schedule remains in effect for all 2017 dates of service.